igorkamyshev/withease/apps/website/docs/redux/index.md

 # @withease/redux

 Minimalistic package to allow simpler migration from Redux to Effector.
-Also can handle any other usecase, where one needs to communicate with Redux Store from Effector's code.
+Also, can handle any other use case, where one needs to communicate with Redux Store from Effector's code.

 :::info
 This is an API reference article, for the Redux -> Effector migration guide [see the "Migrating from Redux to Effector" article](/magazine/migration_from_redux).